mc776/HideousDestructor/hd_manual.md

   1. One (1) Second Blood(tm) Wearable Mobile IV Feed.
 (Ingredient list can be compiled for personal research use only under various open licences and non-expiring government patents.)
   1. One (1) stimpack;

   To use item 1, inject the device into the wound and hold down the trigger.
-The pressurized syringe will extend to the end of the wound (or the exit as appropriate) and startsshooting out strands of Second Flesh(tm) that pull together the flesh and then fuse with it rapidly, and continue to apply and seal while retracting back to the application point.
+The pressurized syringe will extend to the end of the wound (or the exit as appropriate) and starts shooting out strands of Second Flesh(tm) that pull together the flesh and then fuse with it rapidly, and continue to apply and seal while retracting back to the application point.
 The fusing will continue to take effect over time and may result in some discomfort.

   Controls: